Infineon/linux-optiga-trust-m/README.md

 To run multiple client connection, open another new terminal in the system and ensure *Infineon OPTIGA(TM) Trust M CA 300.pem* is in the current folder.
 Run simpleTest_Client.

+#### Server and Client example with key (0xE0F1) with external public key and Certificate

+Go to the subsection at  [Server and Client example with key (0xE0F1) with external public key and Certificate](./scripts/SimpleServeClientTest/SimpleServeClient_with_pubkeyfile/)

 ## <a name="known_observations"></a>Known observations